sufong2001/PokerHandSorter/README.md

 How to execute:

-1. Visual Studio 2019
+A.	Visual Studio 2019
-a.
-Open PokerHandSorter.sln file from the main folder
+1. Open PokerHandSorter.sln file from the main folder
-b.
-Select the PokerHandSorter console application project
+2. Select the PokerHandSorter console application project
-c.
-Right click on the project then select Debug Run
+3. Right click on the project then select Debug Run

-2. Command Prompt
+B.	Command Prompt
-a.
-Go to PokerHandSorter subfolder from the main folder
+1. Go to PokerHandSorter subfolder from the main folder
-b.
-Type dotnet run poker-hands.txt in the PokerHandSorter subfolder
+2. Type dotnet run poker-hands.txt in the PokerHandSorter subfolder